Ataa00/ITG-Training/README.md

   git checkout -b Task2-CommonJSModules
   ```
 - Secondly, created a new folder called it CommonJSModules.
-- Inside that folder I initialized the Node project using the following command:
+- Inside that folder, I initialized the Node project using the following command:
   ```
   npm init
   ```